codeway-0841/Bugged.dev/content/posts/Lets-build-2-hooks-to-manage-Next.js-query/Lets-build-2-hooks-to-manage-Next.js-query.md

   addQueries(cb(prevQueries));
  }, deps);
 ```
-I put the **previousQueries** before the clear condition, because as you know if we put it after the condition and at the same time the clear option is true, it would return empty object and Hmmm, it's bad.
+I put the **previousQueries** before the clear condition, as you know we can't put it after, because sometimes the clear option will clear the queries and the **prevQueries** will be an empty object.
+And Yesss, that's it.
+## Conclusion
+I always struggled with such problems, and I made a [package](https://github.com/Aslemammad/contextism) from one of them once, So If you wanted to make a npm package from this idea, no problem, I'll be the first one  to use it.

-Hooora🎉🥳, we've made our life easier now.
-I've got a good example for you, please be free to fork it.
+So let's party, Hooora🎉🥳, we've made our lives easier now.
+I've gotten a good example for you, feel free to fork it.
 If you wanted to see how the query works with the url, press the *open Sandbox*.

 <iframe src="https://codesandbox.io/embed/query-article-7h20b?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"